National Small Industries Day

 Due to labor-intensive technology, there is an abundance of workers.
 Therefore, it is necessary that they establish industrial peace.

-The civilization and culture of the country are protected through small scale industries.
-Mostly small and medium industries manufacture artistic and traditional goods and mostly these industries are based on labor-intensive technology, which reinforces the spirit of mutual goodwill, equality, and brotherhood in the industries.
+The civilization and culture of the country are protected through small-scale industries.
+Most small and medium industries manufacture artistic and traditional goods and mostly these industries are based on labor-intensive technology, which reinforces the spirit of mutual goodwill, equality, and brotherhood in the industries.

 Create a sense of ‘simple living high thoughts’ in terms of human values.